AshleyT3/atbu/README.rst

                 20210702_202504.jpg
                 20210702_202530.jpg

-Let's update-digests as before, but this time we will specify 'pf:' or 'per-file:' before the directory as follows...
+Let's update-digests as before, but this time we will specify '--pf' or '--per-file' before the directory as follows...

-* ``atbu update-digests pf: C:\MyData``
+* ``atbu update-digests --pf -l C:\MyData``
-* ``atbu update-digests per-file: C:\MyData``
+* ``atbu update-digests --per-file -l C:\MyData``

-Specifying the 'pf:' or 'per-file:' as an argument before a location causes |PROJNAME| to store or use persistence information per-file (for each file).
+Specifying the '--pf' or '--per-file' as an argument before a location causes |PROJNAME| to store or use persistence information per-file (for each file).
 Or you can think of it as "persistence file" as opposed to "persistence directory .json db."

 .. code-block:: console

-    (venv2-3.9.12) PS C:\> atbu update-digests pf: C:\MyData atbu - v0.01
+    (venv2-3.9.12) PS C:\> atbu update-digests --pf -l C:\MyData atbu - v0.01
     Updating files in C:\MyData...
     Creating info for C:\MyData\Documents\2021-Budget.xlsx...